Motivation-and-Behaviour/bigger_picker/docs/manual/extraction_process.md

 - [x] [Removed any incorrect populations, screen time measures, or outcomes][removerecord]
 - [x] [Added any additional populations, screen time measures, or outcomes][addrecord] that were not extracted by the AI
 - [x] [Checked that the dataset is not a duplicate][dedupe]
+- [x] Check the name and email of the corresponding author

 #### Update the Asana task